billc0sta/Aerospec/docs/docs.md

 ```
 #### Array.insert
 `Array.insert(arr, element, index)` insert `element` in `arr` at `index`.
-a runtime error is raised if `arr` is not of type array, if `index` is not of type float, if `index` is not a valid index, if `index` is greater than the length of `arr`.
+a runtime error is raised if:
+- `arr` is not of type array.
+- `index` is not of type float.
+- `index` is not a valid index.
+- `index` is greater than the length of `arr`.
 example:
 ```
 arr := [1, 2, 3]